-WHY REGULATIONS There also were examples of research with questionable ethics going on in the United States.
+There also were examples of research with questionable ethics going on in the United States.
 In 1966, Henry Beecher, an anesthesiologist and researcher, published a widely cited New England Journal of Medicine article (1966; vol. 274, p.1354-1360) detailing numerous examples of unethical experiments involving human subjects that were conducted at various U.S. institutions.
-In the Syphilis Study in Tuskegee, Alabama, which began in the 1930s and continued for decades, U.S. government doctors studied the progression of untreated syphilis in poor African American men.
+In 1972, there was widespread media coverage of the Syphilis Study in Tuskegee, Alabama.
+Beginning in the 1930s and continuing for decades, U.S. government doctors studied the progression of untreated syphilis in poor African American men.
 The doctors did not tell the men they had syphilis, prevented them from learning their diagnosis, and did not offer treatment, even after penicillin became available.

-67 All of which resulted in The Need for Rules to Protect Research Participants As a result of the public outcry from publicized cases of unethical research, Congress passed a law requiring federal rules to protect people who participate in research.
-The rules rely on ethical principles that were laid out in the Belmont Report, which was written by an advisory committee created by Congress.
+All of which resulted in

+The Need for Rules to Protect Research Participants As a result of the public outcry from publicized cases of unethical research, Congress passed a law requiring federal rules to protect people who participate in research.
+The rules rely on ethical principles that were laid out in the Belmont Report, which was written by an advisory committee created by Congress and published in 1979.